 But before jumping in, it’s worth noting that some domains are not eligible for transfer yet if they are within 60 days of registration or of a previous transfer.
 Also, if a customer opted into a 60-day transfer lock after completing a Change of Registrant, this will also affect the eligibility of that domain to be transferred.

-With that being said, here are the steps involved to initiate your GoDaddy domain transfer.
+With that being said, here are the steps involved to initiate your GoDaddy domain transfer from start to finish.

 Time needed: 10 minutes

 How to Transfer Your Domain to GoDaddy

 - Enter the domain you want to transfer

 Using the GoDaddy domain transfer tool, start by entering the domain name you want to transfer into the field box and select Transfer.

 - Confirm your domain is unlocked

 Assuming that your domain is already unlocked, you will see a green check mark next to Unlock the domain to confirm.
 If this section is not green, you will need to verify with your current registrar the unlocked status of your domain name.
 If it is not unlocked, you will first need to unlock it before proceeding to the next step.

 - Enter your authorization code